LunarG/VulkanSamples/Utilities/WSIWindow/docs/WSIWindow.md

 Use cmake-gui to load the CMakeLists.txt file.
 Configure CMake settings if needed, and generate the Visual Studio project.
 Use Visual Studio to open the generated solution.
-Set WSIWindow_Test as the Startup project.
+Set WSIWindow_Sample1 as the Startup project.
 Compile and run the sample project.

 ### Linux